A planet-host ratio relation to synthesize microlensing and transiting exoplanet demography from Roman: Introduction

 However, it is inevitable that for the many fainter hosts the host radius will be poorly determined.
 This means that, whilst there will be secure measurements of either $q$ or $\delta$ for all detected planets, for a large fraction of detections there will not be precise direct mass or radius measurements.

 This motivates the aim of the present paper -- to look for an empirical planet--host {\em ratio} relation (hereafter PHRR) that would provide a direct link between the microlensing and transit observables that are always measured, $q$ and $\delta$.
-The advantage of this for Roman is that a PHRR would maximize the size of the joint sample that can be used for demographic study.
+A PHRR will enable transit and microlensing samples to be combined consistently for demographic forward models (e.g. \citet{Priyadarshi2025}).

 The structure of the paper is as follows.
 The process for selecting a sample of confirmed planets is described in Section~\ref{sec:data}.
 We present and test our PHRR models against this sample in Section~\ref{sec:phrr} and summarise the results of this in Section~\ref{sec:discussion}.
 Concluding remarks are given in Section~\ref{sec:conclusion}.